-This is the 10th installment in our virtual event series, which examines the impact of structural racism on our economy and advances ideas to improve economic outcomes for all Americans.
+This is the 10th installment in our virtual event series, which examined the impact of structural racism on our economy and advanced ideas to improve economic outcomes for all Americans.

 - Tom Barkin, President, Federal Reserve Bank of Richmond

 - Raphael Bostic, President, Federal Reserve Bank of Atlanta

 - Camille Busette, Senior Fellow, Economic Studies, Governance Studies, Metropolitan Policy Program and Director, Race, Prosperity, and Inclusion Initiative, Brookings Institute